 Tolkien: The Lost Recordings

-Joss Ackland narrates a search through BBC archives for unheard gems of JRR Tolkien as Oxford academic Dr Stuart Lee discovers unbroadcast clips from the author.
+4 Extra Debut.
+Joss Ackland narrates a search through BBC archives for unheard gems from Lord of the Rings creator, JRR Tolkien.
+From 2016.

 Joss Ackland narrates a search through BBC archives for unheard gems from JRR Tolkien, as Oxford Academic Dr Stuart Lee discovers the unbroadcast offcuts from an interview given by the author.

 Tolkien gave the interview for a BBC film in 1968, but only a tiny part of it was used in the broadcast programme.
 It was one of only a handful of recorded interviews he gave, and was also to be his last.